← Back to research

 How do you install a skill in Codex?

-System skills are auto-installed.
-Curated skills install by name via $skill-installer.
+System skills ship with Codex.
+Curated skills install by name via $skill-installer and are detected automatically after installation; restarting Codex resolves detection issues.
 Experimental skills require specifying the folder path or GitHub URL.

 Is this specific to Codex?